Krazy (Pitbull song)

-"Krazy" is a song performed by American rapper Pitbull featuring American rapper Lil Jon.
+"Krazy" is a song by American rapper Pitbull featuring fellow American rapper Lil Jon.
 As the lead single from his fourth studio album Pitbull Starring in Rebelution and as a single from the Fast & Furious soundtrack, the song peaked at number 30 on the US Billboard Hot 100.
 The song samples Federico Franchi's 2007 song "Cream".
-Another version of "Krazy" that's played in San Diego, mentions all the sites in the area.
+Another version of "Krazy" that is played in San Diego, mentions all the sites in the area.

 The instrumental of the song was also re-sampled in 2015 on the song "Cream", by Tujamo and Danny Avila, released on Spinnin' Records.

 Music video

 The music video premiered on October 15, 2008.
 Fat Joe, Casely, LMFAO, Hurricane Chris and Rick Ross make cameo appearances in the video.
 The music video had been viewed more than 30 million times through Pitbull's official channel on YouTube.

 The video was later removed and was then released onto Pitbull's official Vevo channel on October 15, 2010.
 It has received over 9 million views as of May 2020.